 "No person shall feed meat, meat by-products or food that is suspected to contain meat or meat by-products to swine or poultry, or permit swine or poultry to have access to the meat or by-products."

-Potential outbreak of ASF in Canada
+Potential Outbreak of African Swine Fever in Canada

 - Humane destruction of all infected and exposed swine;